CassiusCle/Thesis_GRN_Comparison_CH/README.md

 R script that implements part of the network comparison.
 It implements the edge weight cutoff threshold and computes the effective resistance distance between all genes in the networks.
 It outputs the effective resistance distance matrices of both networks.

 #### script\_3.3\_create\_and\_compare\_affinity\_profiles.R
 R script that finishes the creation of the gene affinity profiles, implements the comparison of the profiles and reports the results.
-It outputs the results from the comparison and the boxplot presented in Section \ref{sec:results:NetworkComparison}.
+It outputs the results from the comparison and the boxplot presented in Section 5.2.

 #### script\_3.4\_visualise\_connectivity\_differences.R
-R script that creates the visualisations of the connectivity differences for the neighbourhoods of the different candidate genes (see Appendix \ref{app:four_regions}) and of the overlapping genes reported in Section \ref{res:exploration_regions}.
+R script that creates the visualisations of the connectivity differences for the neighbourhoods of the different candidate genes (see Appendix E) and of the overlapping genes reported in Section 5.2.2.